lee-lindley/plsql_utilities/README.md

 It is a hard problem, but an easy button (or at least easier) may be available with Polymorphic Table Functions come Oracle 18c (I'm still supporting 12c), though that seems overly complicated on first blush too.

+The file *app_dbms_sql/test/test1.sql* has an example of using it directly.

 ### app_dbms_sql_udt